Algonquin Power & Utilities Corp. (AQN) Shares Down Despite Recent Market Volatility

 Algonquin Power & Utilities Corp.
-(NYSE: AQN)’s stock price has decreased by -1.76 compared to its previous closing price of 7.96.
-However, the company has seen a 3.99% increase in its stock price over the last five trading sessions.
+(NYSE: AQN)’s stock price has decreased by -0.38 compared to its previous closing price of 7.80.
+However, the company has seen a gain of 1.30% in its stock price over the last five trading days.

 Is It Worth Investing in Algonquin Power & Utilities Corp.
 (NYSE: AQN) Right Now?